pdfcrunch/pdfcrunch.github.io/pricing.md

 The first 50 pages are on us!

-Page credits are valid for a year.
+Page credits are valid for one year from purchase.

 [Signup](https://my.pdfcrun.ch/) is currently [invite-only](https://goo.gl/forms/pLz77NMqk6Nb0ueD2).